seidenstrasse/sss7modem/README.md

 ===========
 SSS7 is the **S**eidenstrasse **S**ignaling **S**ystem 7.

+**This is still work in progress, contact me before building hardware !**

 This repository contains the schematics its the hardware, along with a description of the physical layer and the transport layer.
 The actual application layer will be developed independent of this specification.